V The Final Battle: Part 3

 The first few days after Robin's delivery prove to be challenging for her and the others.
 The male child dies while the baby girl, Elizabeth, begins to grow at a rapid rate.
-Juliet and Robert's analysis of the male child's corpse reveals certain bacteria that affected only the boy, despite his proximity to Elizabeth in the uterus.
+Julie and Robert's analysis of the male child's corpse reveals certain bacteria that affected only the boy, despite his proximity to Elizabeth in the uterus.
 Encouraged by the sudden development, the duo decide to culture the germs as a potential weapon.

 Mike Donovan and Martin skydive out of the mothership and Martin hides with other ground-based Fifth Columnists.
 After Mike reaches the jail, the team discuss testing the bacterium, now called the "Red Dust," but firmly reject Ham's suggestion of using Willie as a guinea pig.
 Instead, the rebels capture Brian at the Bernstein house and frame Daniel.
 Stephen retaliates by sending Daniel off to be processed as food.

 The team locks up Brian, and Robin (with Elizabeth in tow) visits him in the middle of the night.
 However, the family reunion is short, as Robin seeks revenge by throwing a vial of the Red Dust into Brian's holding chamber.
 The results are fatal.
 Father Andrew Doyle, the team's resident priest, carries Elizabeth off to safety as the others look at the outcome.
-While Ham and Mike mull over capturing a Visitor Youth member to be used as a test subject, Juliet enters the chamber and proves the dust is non-lethal to humans.
+While Ham and Mike mull over capturing a Visitor Youth member to be used as a test subject, Julie enters the chamber and proves the dust is non-lethal to humans.

 Father Andrew brings Elizabeth to Diana, who initially welcomes them.
-Later she murders the priest after reading the Bible, realizing through its words that she is 'vulnerable.'
+Later she shoots the priest after reading the Bible, realizing through its words that she is 'vulnerable.'
 The danger of compromise forces the rebels to evacuate and regroup at a coastal lighthouse complex, where more Red Dust stocks are produced.
 Ham and Mike get into a physical argument over delivering the stocks to other resistance groups before a vaccine is ready, one that would protect the Fifth Columnists.

 Martin later asks Mike to stop producing the toxin and reveals the Visitors' contingency plan: using their mothership as a doomsday device if the situation was lost.
 In light of the new complication the team debate whether to attack.
 Elias makes the case that attack remains the best chance for saving the world, and the majority of the resistance agree.